 People who are sick, poor or otherwise disadvantaged need better access to quality health care.
 Poor access can lead to overloaded emergency departments, avoidable hospitalisations, increased costs and poor health outcomes.
 Even when care is available, it does not always reach those in greatest need.

-Since 2014, a team of primary health care academics, clinicians and managers have been working together in south east Melbourne as part of the Canadian - Australian IMPACT Centre of Research Excellence to improve access to quality primary health care for vulnerable communities.
-The team includes senior staff from Monash University, Monash Health (Community and Dental Services), Central Bayside Community Health Service, Victorian Department of Health and Human Services and enliven.
+Since 2014, a team of primary health care academics, clinicians and managers have been working together in South-East Melbourne as part of the Canadian - Australian IMPACT Centre of Research Excellence to improve access to quality primary health care for vulnerable communities.
+The team includes senior staff from Monash University, Monash Health (Community and Dental Services), Central Bayside Community Health Services, enliven and the Victorian Department of Health and Human Services.

-For more information on the project, please contact Sharon Clifford, Project Coordinator, Department of General Practice, Monash University: firstname.lastname@example.org
+For more information about the Implementation Guide or the Pop-Up project, please contact Professor Grant Russell, Department of General Practice, Monash University: firstname.lastname@example.org

 This project was supported by the Australian Government’s Medical Research Future Fund (MRFF) as part of the Rapid Applied Research Translation program through Monash Partners.